TomHarrop/ird-5acc-paper/ms/manuscript.md

 The two first principal components of this dataset explain 28.6% and 16.3% of variance

-### PCA: the 5^th^ component splits developmental stages
+## The 5^th^ principal component splits developmental stages

 We have used Principal Component Analysis (PCA) in order to explore and detect patterns of gene expression across different species and stages.
 The first two component split clades (Asian vs African Rice in the 1^st^ and 2^nd^ components); the next two components split species within the same clade (Rufipogon vs. Sativa in the 3^rd^; Barthii vs. Glaberrima in the 4^th^).
-Indeed species are the first source of variation, but this source of variation could be confounded with mapping bias.
+This indicates that species are the first source of variation of genes expression, but this source of variation could be confounded with mapping bias.

 Further components can be explained by differences between the two developmental stages: PBM and SM.
 Above all, the 5^th^ component splits PBM and SM in all species (*fig-pc5*).

 ![fig-pc5: The 5^th^ component splits developmental stages ](../fig/fig-pc5.svg)

-### PCA: master regulators of development are enriched in the loadings of the 5^th^ component
+## The 5^th^ principal component is driven by master regulators of development

 The 5^th^ principal component must be driven by gene expression patterns that identify the **primary branch meristem** and the **spikelet meristem** in all or most species.
 Are those pattern biologically significant?
 We have described those pattern by using the loading of each gene on the 5^th^ component as rankings and checking if they enrich mapman functional categories [@thimm2004mapman].